Explore the Foot & Ankle Fellowship

 General

-The Foot & Ankle Research and Innovation Lab (FARIL) opened January 1, 2019.
+The Foot & Ankle Research and Innovation Lab (FARIL) opened on January 1, 2019.
 FARIL is a groundbreaking initiative by the Mass General Foot & Ankle service focused on pioneering breakthroughs in foot and ankle research and innovation that will directly impact the care of the foot and ankle patients.
 Perhaps the most important quality of FARIL is its ability to integrate all aspects of Foot & Ankle care by incorporating every facet of research.
 From top institutions in the US to internationally recognized academia, FARIL researchers bring their diverse training and experience to create new tests and treatments.
-FARIL also brings together various organizations (MGH research institute, AOFAS) and industry leaders to implement new technology used to treat foot and ankle injuries.
+FARIL also brings together various organizations (MGB research institute, AOFAS, Harvard) and industry leaders to implement new technology used to treat foot and ankle injuries.
 With patient care at its guiding focus, FARIL brings every component of foot and ankle research to one cutting-edge location.